ugeneunipro/docs/content/workflow-designer/workflow-elements/_index.md

 Variation track

-To search an element use the name filter or press the _Ctrl+F_ shortcut that moves you to the name filter also:
+To search for an element, use the name filter or press the _Ctrl+F_ shortcut, which moves you to the name filter also:

 ![](/images/65930053/65930054.jpg)